Ombudsperson for Doctoral Candidates

 Ombudsperson – general information

-In March 2011, the office of ombudsperson was created to support doctoral students and supervisors at the University of Heidelberg.
-The two ombudsmen appointed to the office will act as confidential and impartial advisors and mediators to whom doctoral students and their supervisors can turn in cases of conflict surrounding their doctoral projects.
+In March 2011, the office of ombudsperson was created to support doctoral candidates and supervisors at the University of Heidelberg.
+The two ombudsmen appointed to the office will act as confidential and impartial advisors and mediators to whom doctoral candidates and their supervisors can turn in cases of conflict surrounding their doctoral projects.

 Current office of ombudsperson

 The office of ombudsperson is currently held by two professors:

 The ombudsperson will then contact the applicant in order to clarify the problem and determine which offices or authorities could contribute to finding a solution.
 In some cases, a simple advising session may be sufficient to resolve the problem.
 In other cases, the ombudsperson will, with the permission of the applicant, arrange a mediation session with the other parties involved.
 The ombudsperson has the authority to make recommendations regarding further action.
 The implementation of the recommendations, however, is up to the parties involved.

 - cannot be contested in a court of law

 - or referred to another authority.